Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Methods

 The two images are obtained by multiplying the magnitude and complex exponential matrices with the Hadamard product $\odot$:

 Since both images share the same magnitude, we simultaneously solve for both echoes by solving one variational problem, thus, sharing the information between echoes:

 Here, $\mathcal{D}$ is a data fidelity term that measures the discrepancy between predicted and acquired measurements, while $\bm{K}^0$ and $\bm{K}^1$ represent the imaging process, including the sensitivity maps, the Fourier transform, and the sampling scheme.
-In particular, $\bm{K}^0$ and $\bm{K}^1$ differ in the sampled frequencies, which are assumed to be different per echo, as explained in section \ref{sec:experimental settings}.
-We refer to section \ref{sec:variational problem} for further details regarding the variational problem.
+In particular, $\bm{K}^0$ and $\bm{K}^1$ differ in the sampled frequencies, which are assumed to be different per echo, as explained in Section \ref{sec:experimental settings}.
+We refer to Section \ref{sec:variational problem} for further details regarding the variational problem.

 The evaluation of the loss in Equation \eqref{eq:variational problem neural field} requires $N\times N_T$ forward passes of the neural field.
 This is time-consuming and slows down optimization.
-Therefore, we proceed by randomly sampling one frame per iteration and minimizing its distance to the data.
+Therefore, we proceed by randomly sampling $N_B=1$ frame per iteration and minimizing its distance to the data, where $N_B$ denotes the batch size.
 This introduces a significant speed-up for the neural field in capturing sharp edges in the image, but introduces variability throughout iterations.
-Therefore, larger batch sizes are used later on during training to stabilize the neural field's output.
-More details can be found in section \ref{sec:neural field architecture}.
+Consequently, larger batch sizes $1\leq N_B\leq N_T$ are used later on during training to stabilize the neural field's output.